What Unique Selling Proposition Is & How to Define Yours [+7 Examples to Inspire You]

 See how X-Cart clients handle the job to create a unique selling proposition – check 20 examples of the successful stores built on X-Cart and get inspired!

-Here’s an example of a successful business with an awesome USP.
-Saddleback Leather’s USP sounds this way: “They’ll fight over it when you’re dead”.
+Here’s an example of a successful business, Saddleback Leather, with an awesome USP: “They’ll fight over it when you’re dead”.

-They mean their products have high quality.
-They also offer a 100-year warranty which also refers to the USP.
-I have to notice that the products are quite pricey.
+They mean their products are of high quality.
+They also offer a 100-year warranty.
+I have to point out that the products are quite pricey.
 So they prove that the products are worth it.

 Let’s talk about the USP of coffee brands.
 Starbucks tried to position itself as a premium product in the coffee industry by creating high standards and providing the best coffee.
 I think they’ve done this job just amazing, huh?